 This section provides an overview of the data through descriptive statistics.
-Table 2 presents a statistical analysis of the stock indices in two distinct groups of countries based on the number of infection rates, as gathered from Investing.com.
+Table 2 presents a statistical analysis of the stock indices in each group of countries, as gathered from Investing.com.
 These indices serve as the dependent variables in the regression analysis.

 Table 2: Descriptive statistics of the research indices